-Wharncliffe Side Primary School has adopted the following attendance monitoring procedures, to ensure that pupils' attendance meets the expected standard, and effective intervention is provided where pupils' attendance falls below the standard: Any attendance/punctuality trends noticed by classroom teachers or administration officers are passed immediately to the SLT.
-Where trends are of a concerning nature, this information should be sent on CPOMs
+Wharncliffe Side Primary School has adopted the following attendance monitoring procedures, to ensure that pupils' attendance meets the expected standard, and effective intervention is provided where pupils' attendance falls below the standard:

+Any attendance/punctuality trends noticed by classroom teachers or administration officers are passed immediately to the SLT.
+Where trends are of a concerning nature, this information should be recorded on CPOMs

 Contact is made with parents on the first day of absence for any pupil absence not reported wherever possible by 10am.
-'N' codes are used to indicate that the pupil is absent for a reason not yet provided; these N codes are reported to the Attendance Officer daily.
+'N' codes are used to indicate that the pupil is absent for a reason not yet provided; these N codes are reported to the attendance officer daily.
 Contact is made to the parents of any pupils marked using the N code.
 Any N codes not established after a week are recorded as an unauthorised absence.

-If a pupil's attendance falls below 95 percent, parents are notified that attendance has fallen below the school's expectations at parents' evenings in Autumn, Spring and Summer terms.
+If a pupil's attendance falls below 95 percent, parents are notified that attendance has fallen below the school's target at parents' evenings and in the end of school report in July.
+Information outlining how parents can work with the school and their child to improve attendance is sent to all parents at the beginning of each year.